tfreese56/tfreese56.github.io/tfjekyll/_posts/2021-03-26-stream-processor.md

 <img src="/img/sp-summary.png" alt="sp summary"/>

 ### Ingest Data from Anywhere
-Data could be retrieved in any way, from what ever source may be producing a stream of data.
-Structured or unstructured, what matters is getting the data to the Stream Processor using the [Stream Emitter](/java/2021/03/04/stream-emitter.html).
+Data can be retrieved in theoretically any way.
+The only requirement is it needs to be ingested into the Stream Processor from the [Stream Emitter](/java/2021/03/04/stream-emitter.html).
+Structured or unstructured, what matters is getting the data to the Stream Processor.
 From there, it is up to the processing engine to process it.

 ### Arbitrary Processing Code
-Implementing this Stream Processor requires the developer to have a workflow design in mind.
+Implementing this Stream Processor is on the developer to implement their workflow.
 Workflows and processing is specific to each stream of data.
 Thus, the reason I wanted to write an extensible product.

 What does arbitrary processing code mean, *exactly*?